njb1966/njb1966.github.io/_posts/2025-11-27-introduction.md

 [^glubb]: Sir John Bagot Glubb, The Fate of Empires and Search for Survival (London: William Blackwood, 1978).
 [^ophuls]: William (Patrick) Ophuls, Immoderate Greatness: Why Civilizations Fail (CreateSpace, 2012).
 [^durant]: Will Durant and Ariel Durant, The Lessons of History (New York: Simon & Schuster, 1968), esp. ch.
 12, “Growth and Decay.”
 [^hubbard]: Arthur John Hubbard, Why Civilizations Rise & Fall.
-Publication details vary by edition; title as listed in the project’s core reading list [1].
+Publication details vary by edition; title as listed in the project’s core reading list.

-[1]: Civilization_Project_Knowledge_Pack.pdf — Project goals, tone, core readings (Glubb, Ophuls, Durant, Hubbard), Mechanisms Matrix (demography, energy, cohesion, elite competition, ecology, complexity), deliverables (theory notes, book notes, case studies, synthesis, hypotheses), and style guidance.